growilabs/growi-docs/docs/en/admin-guide/management-cookbook/import.md

 # Import Data

-As of GROWI v4.2.21, we support the ability to import data from GROWI, esa.io, and Qiita:Team.
+GROWI version 3.7.2 and later supports the ability to import data from GROWI, esa.io, and Qiita:Team.

 ## GROWI archive data import